 This year we are challenging local organizations to form a team and come and walk the event and challenge yourself for a fun time!
 Over many years we have found families that have grown up around the event and come back each year.
 This makes the festival a very personal thing.
 To our local people, put a walk in the Rotorua Walking Festival on your bucket list!
 Go to www.rotoruawalkingfestival.org.nz.

 We look forward to seeing you all in 2024 on 16/17 March (note registrations and celebrations commence on Friday 15th March with a nocturnal walk also on 15th March at 8pm).

 The walks are conducted over two days and walkers can participate in one or both days.
-In 2016 the walks will have changed routes.

 Thanks, and we look forward to seeing you over the weekend!